Holomorphic Quantization of Linear Field Theory in the General Boundary Formulation: Discussion and outlook

 \section{Discussion and outlook}

 We start by commenting on some of the distinctive aspects of the results obtained.
 One permeating feature of the quantization scheme presented here is its manifest locality.
 This extends in particular to the spaces of classical solutions used as ingredients of the quantization.
 It is essential that we do not constrain ourselves to ``global'' solutions, for several reasons.
 The more obvious one is that in the absence of a global background (in the terminology of \cite{Oe:GBQFT}), we do not even know what global solutions should be.
-Even more important, however, is the interplay between solutions in the interior of a region and on its boundary encoded in axiom (C5).
+Even more important, however, is the interplay between solutions in the interior of a region and on its boundary encoded in axiom~(C5).
 This means that there is essentially a $2:1$ correspondence between classical solutions on the boundary and in the interior.
 As explained in Section~\ref{sec:classft}, far from being surprising, this is to be expected.
-This ingredient plays an absolutely crucial role in the quantization scheme and is key to making axioms (T3x) and (T5b) work.
-Moreover, it is less related to a particular quantization scheme than to the GBF as such, as indicated by similar considerations in the quantization on the hypercylinder in \cite{Oe:KGtl}, where the quite different Schrödinger-Feynman quantization scheme was used.
+This ingredient plays an absolutely crucial role in the quantization scheme and is key to making axioms~(T3x) and~(T5b) work.
+Moreover, it is less related to a particular quantization scheme than to the GBF as such, as indicated by similar considerations in the quantization on the hypercylinder in~\cite{Oe:KGtl}, where the quite dif\/ferent Schr\"odinger--Feynman quantization scheme was used.

-Another feature of the present quantization scheme that merits some remarks is the fact that amplitudes are defined through an integral (equation (\ref{eq:aint})).
-This integral is quite different from the Feynman path integral though, in two respects.
-Firstly, it is an integral over classical solutions only rather than over general field configurations.
-However, in the case of a free theory the Feynman path integral can also be converted to an integral over classical solutions, a fact that has been extensively used for example in \cite{Oe:timelike,Oe:KGtl,CoOe:spsmatrix,CoOe:smatrixgbf,CoOe:unitary}.
-The second difference is more decisive: The integral (\ref{eq:aint}) is a proper Gaussian integral, where the exponential has a real negative definite argument, rather than an imaginary argument as for the Feynman path integral.
+Another feature of the present quantization scheme that merits some remarks is the fact that amplitudes are def\/ined through an integral (equation (\ref{eq:aint})).
+This integral is quite dif\/ferent from the Feynman path integral though, in two respects.
+Firstly, it is an integral over classical solutions only rather than over general f\/ield conf\/igurations.
+However, in the case of a free theory the Feynman path integral can also be converted to an integral over classical solutions, a fact that has been extensively used for example in \cite{CoOe:unitary,CoOe:spsmatrix,CoOe:smatrixgbf,Oe:KGtl, Oe:timelike}.
+The second dif\/ference is more decisive: The integral (\ref{eq:aint}) is a proper Gaussian integral, where the exponential has a~real negative def\/inite argument, rather than an imaginary argument as for the Feynman path integral.
 Note that this fact has nothing to do here with any spacetime metric or its signature.